-To apply for the first time for an Early Childhood Educator Assistant Certificate, one course of a basic early childhood education training program must be completed:
+To become an Early Childhood Educator Assitant, one course of a basic early childhood education training program must be completed:

 This course meets the academic requirements necessary to apply for provincial certification for first time applicants.